mab0189/Dummy_CAN_DuT/README.md

 # Dummy_CAN_DuT

-## Overview
-This dummy application is a simple "echo server" that sends the received CAN/CANFD frames back with a different ID.
+This dummy application is a simple "echo server" that sends the received CAN/CANFD frames back with a different CAN ID.
 The dummy keeps running till it is terminated with "CTRL + C".

 ## Configuration